-GM1 gangliosidosis can result from reduced or absent beta-galactosidase activity leading to the accumulation of GM1 gangliosides, oligosaccharides, and keratan sulfate.
-This disorder can be classified into 3 subtypes that vary with regard to age of onset and clinical presentation.
+GM1 gangliosidosis is an autosomal recessive lysosomal storage disorder caused by reduced or absent beta-galactosidase activity.
+Absent or reduced activity leads to the accumulation of GM1 gangliosides, oligosaccharides, and keratan sulfate.
+The disorder can be classified into 3 subtypes that vary with regard to age of onset and clinical presentation.
 Type 1, or infantile onset, typically presents between birth and 6 months with a very rapid progression of hypotonia, dysostosis multiplex, hepatosplenomegaly, central nervous system degeneration, and death usually by 1 to 2 years.
-Type 2 is generally classified as late infantile or juvenile with onset between 7 months and 3 years presenting with developmental delays and a slower progression.
+Type 2 is generally classified as late infantile or juvenile with onset between 7 months and 3 years and presenting with developmental delays or regression and a slower clinical course.
 Type 3 is an adult or chronic variant with onset between 3 and 30 years and is typically characterized by slowly progressive dementia with Parkinsonian features and dystonia.
 The incidence has been estimated to be 1 in 100,000 to 200,000 live births.

-A diagnostic workup in an individual with GM1 gangliosidosis, Morquio B, or galactosialidosis typically demonstrates decreased beta-galactosidase enzyme activity in leukocytes and/or fibroblasts.
+A diagnostic workup in an individual with GM1 gangliosidosis, Morquio B, or galactosialidosis typically demonstrates decreased beta-galactosidase enzyme activity in leukocytes and/or fibroblasts, however, individuals with galactosialidosis would also have decreased neuraminidase activity in leukocytes and/or fibroblasts.
 Enzymatic testing is not reliable to detect carriers.
-Individuals with galactosialidosis would also have decreased neuraminidase activity in leukocytes and/or fibroblasts in addition to decreased beta-galactosidase enzyme activity.
-Molecular sequencing of the GLB1 gene allows for detection of the disease-causing mutations in affected patients with GM1 gangliosidosis and/or Morquio B and sequencing of the CTSA gene allows for detection of disease-causing mutations in patients with galactosialidosis.
+Molecular sequence analysis of GLB1 allows for detection of the disease-causing mutations in affected patients with GM1 gangliosidosis or Morquio B, and sequencing of CTSA allows for detection of disease-causing mutations in patients with galactosialidosis.

 Diagnosis of GM1 gangliosidosis, Morquio syndrome B, and galactosialidosis

-Beta-galactosidase is deficient in GM1 gangliosidosis and Morquio syndrome B. The deficiency of beta-galactosidase combined with neuraminidase deficiency is characteristic of galactosialidosis.
+Beta-galactosidase is deficient in GM1 gangliosidosis and Morquio syndrome B. Clinical findings must be used to differentiate between those 2 diseases.
+The deficiency of beta-galactosidase combined with neuraminidase deficiency (see NEURF / Neuraminidase, Fibroblasts) is characteristic of galactosialidosis.